Coonamessett River Trust

 Get your copy of this beautiful book, which tells the story of the cultural and natural history of the Coonamessett River Valley through the interpretive panels that will be placed along the Greenway Heritage Trail.
 Available while it lasts at Eight Cousins Books on Main St. in Falmouth. $40, with profits going to The 300 Committee Land Trust of Falmouth.

-This sign shows the incredible support this project has received, through financial contributions, innumerable volunteer hours and donation of services.
+These signs shows the incredible support this project has received, through financial contributions, innumerable volunteer hours and donation of services.
 We are grateful to all of them.
 Click to enlarge.